-In Turkish cuisine, chicken kebab is often served alongside grilled beef and lamb to offer an alternative for those who prefer lighter fare.
-The key to great, authentic Turkish kebab is in the quality of the meat and the flavor imparted by the marinade.
-This recipe for basic chicken kebab features a simple marinade made from plain yogurt or milk, onion, garlic and spices that transforms plain white or dark meat chicken into succulent, flavorful kebabs that don’t need much else.
+There are many versions of traditional chicken kebabs and this one features a simple marinade made from plain yogurt or milk, onion, garlic and spices that transforms plain white or dark meat chicken into succulent, flavorful kebabs that don’t need much else.

-- 2 boneless chicken breasts, or 4 to 5 boneless thighs
+- 2 boneless, skinless chicken breasts (or 4 to 5 boneless, skinless thighs)

 - 1 medium onion

 - 1/2 cup plain yogurt (or milk)

 - 2 tablespoons tomato paste

 - 1 teaspoon paprika

 - Heat a grill to medium.

 - Wash the chicken in very cold water for several minutes.
 Blot the meat dry on paper towels.
 Cut the meat into bite-sized cubes about the size of large dice.

 - Using the finest grater possible, grate the onion and garlic cloves.
 Pour the pulp and juice into a very fine mesh strainer and using a wooden spoon, press out the juice into a separate bowl.
 Discard the onion and garlic pulp.